 Strands and Standards

 The endorsements listed below are available to assist teachers in becoming qualified to teach Digital Literacy.
-These endorsements can only be given to teachers with an Elementary and/or Secondary licenses.
+These endorsements can only be given to teachers with an Elementary and/or Secondary Associate Level License or Elementary and/or Secondary Professional Level License.

 Applications powered by Adobe Sign.